Will Sheridan

-Will Sheridan Jr. (born January 12, 1985) is a former college basketball player who played for the Villanova Wildcats Men's Basketball program from 2003 to 2007.
+Will Sheridan Jr. (born January 12, 1985) is an American former college basketball player who played for the Villanova Wildcats Men's Basketball program from 2003 to 2007.
 After graduation, he played as an international basketball player in Italy.
 He is now a rapper, musician and recording artist initially signed with Royal Advisor Records and an EP released entitled Ngoma.
 Since then, he has released six other projects including G.I.A.N.T, his first full-length LP, G2R, LexIcon, all available on all online music outlets.
 Sheridan also released critically acclaimed and pioneering LGBT Hip Hop EP, S.O.A.P (Sex on a Platter) and follow up Giant album G2, which he opted to give away for free.
 Sheridan is also a DJ, event curator and professional MC and Host.
 In addition to being an LGBT Sports and Music pioneer, he is a professional event coordinator with a New York City-based production company.